-MuniFin Group maintains a sufficient liquidity portfolio of unencumbered, highly liquid assets at all times.
-The Group constantly monitors the amount of encumbered assets within the liquidity portfolio.
-MuniFin Group uses cash and securities for derivatives collateral management.
-However, the source of asset encumbrance in the liquidity portfolio was mostly reportlated collateral management.
-During the reporting period, most of the assets within liquidity portfolio were unencumbered, of which EUR 7,096 million were HQLA eligible.
+MuniFin maintains a sufficient liquidity portfolio of unencumbered, highly liquid assets at all times.
+MuniFin constantly monitors the amount of encumbered assets within the liquidity portfolio.
+MuniFin uses cash and securities for derivatives collateral management.
+However, the source of asset encumbrance in the liquidity portfolio was mostly reported collateral management.
+During the reporting period, most of the assets within liquidity portfolio were unencumbered, of which EUR 10,762 million were HQLA eligible.